The Crafting of Traditional Vegetable Tanned Huarache Footwear LeatherPosted: July 29, 2013

 Due to the natural tanning process and the thickness of the hides, the entire tanning process takes between 25 and 30 days per hide batch.
 It used to take up to 3 times longer, but this is no longer economically feasible.

 The Gonzálezes use 2 kinds of bark for tanning.
-Ground Acacia bark which is imported from South Africa and shredded Cascalote pods which are sold locally by farm workers.
+Ground Acacia wood which is imported from South Africa and shredded Cascalote pods which are sold locally by farm workers.
+This year it seems that there is little Cascalote available as the hurricane rains have damaged many of the plants.

 Every 3 days the tanning vat is emptied and fresh water and powdered bark are added.